CHT2520/js-build-tools/README.md

 Often in our JavaScript we will want to use 3rd party code (libraries/frameworks).
 To do this we need to use NPM to download and install this code (a package).

+- Open a new terminal/shell
-- Using the terminal/shell navigate to the root of this project folder
+- Using the terminal/shell navigate to the root of this project folder e.g. `cd js-build-tools`.
 - Enter the following command

 ```